FAQs - Operations Research

 The various curricula in the department are all postgraduate programs; most offer either a Master of Science or a Master's degree in a particular subject of study.
 We also offer a PhD in Operations Research, but it is a much smaller program than the master's programs.

-Students are mid-career military professionals from the Navy, Marine Corps, Army, Air Force, and Coast Guard, as well as international officers.
+Students are mid-career military professionals from the Navy, Marine Corps, Army, Air Force, Coast Guard and Space Force, as well as international officers.
 Most students have had approximately 7-10 years of experience as an officer, but students can range from folks in their early 20s to their early 40s.

 The vast majority of students in NPS-OR are master's students.
 We have both in-residence curricula and distance-learning curricula, both of which are approximately two years in length.